 - Improvements to your apartment: If a landlord installs a new appliance or otherwise spiffs up your place, they can pass on 1/40th or 1/60th of the cost (depending on whether the building has fewer than, or more than, 35 units, respectively) to you in the form of higher rent.
 Keep in mind that a landlord must get your written permission to make these upgrades.
 (If the apartment is empty, no permission is needed.)

 - Capital upgrades to the building: If a landlord undertakes a major building repair, like installing a new boiler, he can also hike the rent, spreading the cost over seven years, and passing it on to the tenants.
+However, there are currently two bills in the New York State senate that would do away with rent hikes for both individual apartment improvements and major capital improvements.

 - Getting rid of a preferential rent: If you’re paying less than the apartment’s legal stabilized rent—say, if the legal rent is higher than the cost of renting in your neighborhood—a landlord can spike the rent to the legal rate the next time the lease is up.
 “People often don’t know if they’re preferential rent tenants until they get the lease renewal,” Goldstein says.
+Another Senate bill would make preferential rents last for the duration of a tenant’s lease, thus allowing them to avoid such nasty surprises.

-The only person you can add to an existing rent-stabilized lease to share in all the benefits and responsibilities of the apartment along with you—is a spouse.
+The only person you can add to an existing rent-stabilized lease to share in all the benefits and responsibilities of the apartment along with you is a spouse.

 “Not a live-in lover, not a partner, not a domestic partner, just a spouse,” Himmelstein says.